merewall/Wk9-README-Generator/sample-readme/README.md

   ## INSTALLATION

-  This project requires the inquirer package.
-Install the project code from GitHub.
+  Install the project code from GitHub and install the inquirer package in command-line.

   ## USAGE

-  Initialize in command line using node index.js.
+  Initialize in command-line using node and answer the prompted questions.

   ## LICENSE

-  This project is licensed under the [Eclipse Public License 2.0](https://opensource.org/licenses/EPL-2.0)
+  This project is licensed under the [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt)

   ## CONTRIBUTING

-  Create a pull request to add any code changes to the project.
+  Create a pull request on a new branch for review.

   ## TESTS

-  Test using command line.
-No tests available yet.
+  No current tests for this project exist.

   ## QUESTIONS